sailubandi/Entertainment-Application-Testing/README.md

 ## Test Scenarios

 ### Login Flow

-- Navigate to login page via direct URL
+Two test methods are implemented:

-- Enter mobile number
+- **verifyLoginPage** — Navigates directly to the login URL and validates the page loads correctly
-- Validate login flow execution
+- **verifyLoginFlow** — Enters a mobile number, clicks Continue, and validates the login flow executes

 > **Note:** OTP verification is not automated due to security constraints.

 ---

 ### Search Functionality

-- Navigate to search page directly
+- Navigate directly to the search page URL
 - Enter search keyword (e.g., `IPL`)
 - Validate search execution